Let's be brutally honest for a second: picking the right SEO software in 2026 can literally make or break your entire digital marketing strategy.

 Semrush Site Audit

-- Over 140 technical checks (including Core Web Vitals, schema, and mobile issues)
+- Runs over 140 intense technical checks (dives deep into Core Web Vitals, schema markup, and weird mobile glitches).

-- Integrates with Google Analytics, GSC, and other Semrush tools
+- Talks perfectly with Google Analytics, GSC, and the rest of the Semrush ecosystem.

 Which Is Better?